VedMishra28102006/spam_email_detection_AI/README.md

 2) How to run

-Install the required packages, then run python3 main.py inside the root folder and open the http://localhost:5000/ url.
+Install the required packages, then run python3 main.py inside the project's root folder and open the http://localhost:5000/ url.

 3) Dependencies